sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### 3.2.1.5 Document Property - Language

-Document language identifies the language used by this document, corresponding to IETF BCP 47 / RFC 5646.
-Value type is the Language Type (`lang_t`).
+Document language (`lang`) of Language Type (`lang_t`) identifies the language used by this document, corresponding to IETF BCP 47 / RFC 5646.

 #### 3.2.1.6 Document Property - Source Language

-Original translation.
-If this copy of the document is a translation, from which language was this document translated?
-Value type is the Language Type (lang_t).
+Source language (`source_lang`) of Language Type (`lang_t`) identifies if this copy of the document is a translation then the value of this property describes from which language this document was translated.

 #### 3.2.1.7 Document Property - Notes